Adam S. Weinberg

 Adam Stein Weinberg (born January 12, 1965) is an American sociologist, academic administrator, and the 20th and current president of Denison University.
-Previously, he was the President and CEO of World Learning and Vice President and Dean of the College at Colgate University.
+Previously, he was the president and CEO of World Learning and vice president and dean of the college at Colgate University.

 Early life

 Adam Stein Weinberg was born in St. Louis, Missouri, on January 12, 1965.
-He is the son of Dr. Warren Abraham Weinberg and Penny Weinberg.
-His father was a pediatric neurologist, faculty member, and medical researcher at the University of Texas Southwestern Medical School.
+He is the son of Penny (Klamon) and Dr. Warren Abraham Weinberg, who was a pediatric neurologist, faculty member, and medical researcher at the University of Texas Southwestern Medical School.
+His family is Jewish.
 He grew up in St. Louis and Dallas, Texas.
 He played ice hockey as a student athlete.
 Weinberg is a graduate of Deerfield Academy and Bowdoin College, class of 1987.
 He also studied at Cambridge University as a Keasbey scholar before earning both master's and Ph.D. degrees in sociology at Northwestern University.
 He worked on Capitol Hill in Washington, DC, before pursuing graduate studies at Northwestern University.
 Weinberg is the brother of Ellen Weinberg-Hughes, a former women's ice hockey player and member of US women's national team at the 1992 Women's World Championship.
 He is the uncle of NHL players Quinn, Jack, and Luke Hughes.